Dhruv3872/to-do-app-2/README.md

 ## Changes introduced in this commit:

-- Increased the width of the `AddTask` `Dialog` box.
+- Added basic Exception handling to the app.
-- Added `AppBar` mui component to give title to the Dashboard page,
+- Implemented more appropriate use of Redux-Saga.
-  to have a header-like component at the top of the page, and
+- Added `GlobalMessage` component to show error message to the customer;
-  to shift the Logout button to the top right corner of the page.
+  Added `message` Redux state slice to enable the alert message functionality.
-- Added Grid, margin, padding, width, height, and alignment to
+- Added `PublicRoutes` component with the idea of implementing navigation to
-  the `Dashboard` component to give a modest material-design look
+  protected routes if the user is logged in.
+Still working on it.
-  to the dashboard page.
+-